-Plantar fasciitis is probably the most common cause of pain under the heel involving inflammation or more likely degeneration of the thick band of tissue under your foot.
-As a result, symptoms of pain under the heel, which often radiates into the arch develop.
-Symptoms are worse first thing in the morning, however, ease as your foot warms up.
+Plantar fasciitis is probably the most common cause of pain under the heel.
+It is inflammation, or more likely degeneration of the thick band of tissue under your foot called the plantar fascia.
+Symptoms consist of pain under the heel, which often radiates into the arch.
+Pain is worse first thing in the morning, however, ease as your foot warms up.
 Treatment involves reducing pain and inflammation, correcting any biomechanical problems as well as stretching & strengthening exercises.

 Medically reviewed by Dr Chaminda Goonetilleke, 20th Jan.
 2022